 Adjunct Faculty must include all the required elements and any optional elements listed on the SCS Syllabus Template.

 Adjunct Faculty must contact the Department Coordinator of any updates to course textbooks when they sign and return their Course Assignment Confirmation.
 Adjunct Faculty are required to provide the following information:

-A week before the course begins, adjunct faculty must have the course syllabus, meeting information, textbook information, and the first week/session complete.
-If adjunct faculty need assistance with Moodle, they can email firstname.lastname@example.org from their University of Redlands email account.
+One week before the course begins, adjunct faculty must have the course syllabus, meeting information, textbook information, and the first week/session complete.
+If adjunct faculty need assistance with Canvas, they can email firstname.lastname@example.org from their University of Redlands email account.